caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 These steps only need to be done once.
 Replace `upstream` with the name of your remote; e.g., `origin`:

-#### Add the Public Folder
+#### Add the Docs Folder

-First, add the `public` folder to your `.gitignore` file at the project root so that the directory is ignored on the master branch:
+First, add the `docs` folder to your `.gitignore` file at the project root so that the directory is ignored on the master branch:

 ```
-echo "public" >> .gitignore
+echo "docs" >> .gitignore
 ```

 #### Initialize Your `gh-pages` Branch